ut-issl/s2e-documents/General/HowToDownloadNRLMSISE00library.md

 ## 1. Overview

-- [NRLMSISE00](https://naif.jpl.nasa.gov/pub/naif/toolkit_docs/C/info/intrdctn.html) is an atmosphere model to calculate an air density, considering the solar activity
+- [NRLMSISE00](https://agupubs.onlinelibrary.wiley.com/doi/full/10.1029/2002JA009430) is an atmosphere model to calculate an air density, considering the solar activity
 - [C language version of NRLMSISE00](https://ccmc.gsfc.nasa.gov/pub/modelweb/atmospheric/msis/nrlmsise00/nrlmsis00_c_version/) is mandatory library for S2E.
-- How to use NRLMSISE00 is written in [Specification of Atomosphere model](../Specifications/Environment/Spec_Atomosphere.md)
+- How to use NRLMSISE00 is written in [Specification of Atomosphere model](../Specifications/Environment/Spec_Atmosphere.md)

 ## 2. How to set up NRLMSISE00 for S2E

 1. Run `scripts/Common/download_nrlmsise00_src_and_table.sh`.
   + Source codes of NRLMISE00 and SpaceWeather.txt will be downloaded, and libnrlmsise00.a will be made for Linux and OSX.
+    + Users have to compile the codes using same compiler with S2E.
+You can directly compile them by using makefile in the ExtLibraries\nrlmsise00\src after these codes are donwloaded.
   + If you use Windows, bash terminal for Windows (e.g. Git bash, WSL, MSYS) is needed to run this script.

 2. If you use Windows, run `scripts/VisualStudio/make_nrlmsise00_VS32bit.bat` after 1.